GeertBosch/chessfun/tests/README.md

 `property-width.sh` asserts that the two ways of forcing the render width agree:
 `mdcat --width N` and `COLUMNS=N mdcat` produce byte-identical output, checked at one non-standard width.
 This guards the width-precedence logic.

+`property-blank-lines.sh` asserts that the number of blank lines in the output is invariant over the render width: blank lines come from block structure, so wrapping must never add or drop one.
+Checked across a few widths.

 Both run over every `*.md` in this directory and exit non-zero (printing a diff) on a mismatch.